Megwana/battleship01/README.md

 Users still felt challenged playing the game because they had to locate more ships in order to win.

-These changes have balanced the experience of the game bringing for joy and excitement while still maintaining a challenge.
+These changes have balanced the experience of the game bringing more joy and excitement while still maintaining a challenge.

 # Features